 Department of Education (ED)

 - Financial Aid Toolkit: Federal student aid information and outreach tools for counselors and college access professionals.

 - Counselors and Mentors Handbook on Federal Student Aid

-- The National Training for Counselors and Mentors (NT4CM): Free training, information, resources, and tools about federal, state, and local financial aid programs for counselors and mentors.
+- Federal Student Aid training materials: Free training, information, resources, and tools about federal, state, and local financial aid programs for counselors and mentors.

 - Federal Student Aid (FSA): Federal student aid programs and the process for applying for and receiving aid (for students).